-Tissue flap surgery is a way to rebuild the shape of a breast using skin, fat, and muscle from another part of the body.
+Tissue flap surgery is a way to rebuild the shape of a breast using skin, fat, and possibly muscle from another part of the body.
 It is usually done after part or all of the breast is removed (mastectomy) because of cancer.
 It may also be done for women who have problems with breast development.

 Breast reconstruction usually takes more than one surgery.
 The first surgery may be done during the same surgery as mastectomy, or it may be done later as a separate procedure.
-The nipple and the brown area around it (areola) are created at a later time.
+The nipple and the darker area around it (areola) are created at a later time.

 Tissue flap surgery is done by a plastic surgeon.
 The breast surgeon who does your mastectomy can refer you to a plastic surgeon with special training in breast reconstruction.